 This involves paying the full amount of the RAD in cash – upfront when you first enter the nursing home.

 However, most facilities understand that you may not be able to raise that money on the day that someone moves into care, so read on for other options.
-However, it is important to note that the amount must always be agreed before you enter, regardless of how you decide to pay for it.
+It is important to note that the amount must always be agreed before you enter, regardless of how you decide to pay for it.
 If you are not able to pay the RAD in cash before you move in, then you will be charged interest on the amount that is outstanding until it is paid.

 Option 2 – pay it as a daily charge (also known as a DAP)